cdl-mint/Niryo/Ned_ROS/README.md

-Our Projects were mainly focused on developing via ROS1.
-For industrial and educational purposes.
+The projects were developed with ROS1 on the Ned robot.